StaHk-collab/ml-tool-software-requirements/README.md

 #### Executable file link : https://drive.google.com/drive/u/1/folders/1TOGHUuozTLD8O1nEObhodLiAsdM3cfFu

-The file will take 5-6 mins to load in the system.
+The file will take not more than 15 mins mins to load into the system.
 No pre-requisites.
+Just open the browser and search __http://127.0.0.1:5000/__ .
+It will show the site can't be reached till it loads completely.
+After 15 mins if it doesn't load automatically, try refreshing the browser.

 ### Prototype Screenshots: